Darxo/Hardened/README.md

 - Idle sounds of enemies during combat now play up to 50% less freqently
 - Improve tooltip of **Disarmed effect**
 - Improve tooltip of **Whip Disarm** using a nested tooltip for the **Disarmed effect**
+- Create a combat log when **Bolster** triggers at least one morale check
 - Add Settings to immediately stop the player movement halfway through, when it reveals an enemy (on) or an ally (off)
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
 - Add Setting (off) for preventing tile/enemy tooltips from being generated while it is not your turn